For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Looking to sell your empty toilet paper roll?
 Bizarre as it may seem, buyers are more than keen to snap up these tubes of cardboard.
 Whether it's for arts and crafts, gardening, making bird feeders or to use as toys for furry pets, they have many uses.

-While we once saw a bold seller flogging a box of 800 tubes for an impressive £48.00 plus £22.00 P&P (we're not even joking), it's perhaps unlikely you'd make quite this much.
-However, we do see some people on eBay trying to sell empty loo rolls for up to 10p each.
+At the time of writing, we saw a bold seller flogging a box of 220 tubes for an impressive £45.00 plus £8.75 P&P. Though it's perhaps unlikely you'd make quite this much, we see many people on eBay trying to sell empty loo rolls for up to 15p each.

 While you're not necessarily going to become a millionaire this way, making any money for something you're likely to be collecting anyway, and would otherwise throw in the recycling bin, is definitely worth it.
 In fact, toilet roll tubes are some of the best things to recycle for cash.